anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Importing / exporting data:

 * COPY: parallel command to load files from S3/EMR/DynamoDB into Redshift
+  * Try to have as few COPY commands as possible, and file sizes no more than 1GB each, ideally with compression.
   * This command adds hidden metadata columns
   * This command can also decrypt data as it's loadad from S3
   * Compression is supported to speed it up even more